TS-Morocco/CTF-Codes/README.md

-# Python scripts for ctf beginners, envoy!
+# Python scripts for beginners ctf, envoy!

 This repo will contain starting programs and tutorials for beginner ctf challenges:
 1. [cryptography](crypto)